Skip to main content

 Technical Analysis

 CVE-2025-12149 is a vulnerability identified in floragunn's Search Guard FLX, a security plugin for Elasticsearch that provides fine-grained access control including Document-Level Security (DLS).
-In versions 3.1.2 and earlier, while DLS is generally enforced correctly, a logic flaw exists when searches are initiated through Signal's watch feature.
-Signal's watch is a mechanism that triggers searches based on predefined conditions or alerts.
-Due to improper enforcement of DLS rules in this context, users with limited privileges can bypass document-level restrictions and retrieve all documents within the queried indices, regardless of their access rights.
-This results in unauthorized exposure of sensitive data.
-The vulnerability is classified under CWE-200 (Exposure of Sensitive Information) and CWE-863 (Incorrect Authorization).
-The CVSS v4.0 base score is 6.0, reflecting a medium severity with network attack vector, low attack complexity, and requiring privileges but no user interaction.
-No patches or exploits are currently publicly available, but the flaw represents a significant risk to confidentiality in environments relying on Search Guard FLX for data protection.
+In versions 3.1.2 and earlier, while DLS is generally enforced correctly, a logic flaw exists when searches are initiated from a Signals watch—a feature used for alerting and monitoring.
+In this context, the DLS rules are not applied, allowing users with limited privileges to retrieve all documents from the queried indices, bypassing intended access restrictions.
+This results in unauthorized exposure of sensitive data, classified under CWE-200 (Exposure of Sensitive Information) and CWE-863 (Incorrect Authorization).
+The vulnerability requires an attacker to have low privileges and network access but does not require user interaction, making it remotely exploitable.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), privileges required (PR:L), no user interaction (UI:N), and high confidentiality impact (VC:H).
+No integrity or availability impacts are noted.
+No patches or exploits are currently publicly available, but the issue is officially published and assigned a CVE ID.
+The flaw highlights a critical gap in the enforcement of security policies within the Signals watch functionality, potentially exposing sensitive enterprise data to unauthorized actors.

 Potential Impact